 - Adding other medications when deemed appropriate.

-- Providing mental health services to manage the psychological impact.
+- Providing mental health services to manage the psychological impact of addiction.

 - Creating a supportive environment that is free from triggers and stress.